dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 ```

 ### Fragment Shader
-We will follow the same steps as vertex shader like first define the fragment shader scource, then create an object for fragment shader and then compile it.
+We will follow the same steps as for the vertex shader like first define the fragment shader source, then create an object for fragment shader and then compile it.
 But before that here is our fragment shader code in GLSL with commented details.
 ```GLSL
 // GLSL code
 #version 330 core // declares the version